dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Bracket Expression

-While `[]` can be used as an OR expression its main usage is to create custom character classes. `^` when used inside a bracket expression as the first character negates the entire expression. `-` that occur in-between characters are used to denote character ranges.
+While `[]` can be used as an OR expression its main usage is to create custom character classes.
+When `^` is used inside a bracket expression as the first character it negates the entire expression. `-` that occur in-between characters are used to denote character ranges.

 >**[a-zA-Z]**: Matches on characters that is in the range a-z and A-Z
 >